reach-sh/reach-lang/docs/src/tut/wfs/index.md

-# {#wfs} Wisdom for Sale
+# {#wfs} Wisdom For Sale

-This module shows you how to build Wisdom for Sale, a command-line and web-based application that enables two participants (a seller and a buyer) to trade wisdom for tokens via a smart contract running on a consensus network, using Reach.
+This module shows you how to build Wisdom For Sale, a command-line and web-based application that enables two participants (a seller and a buyer) to trade wisdom for tokens via a smart contract running on a consensus network, using Reach.
 Reach programs are built using a Docker container on your computer.
 If you need help installing Reach and its prerequisites then get started at our [Quick Installation Guide](#quickstart).

-Wisdom for Sale creates and funds two accounts (one for each participant), enables the seller and buyer to make a transaction, and then exits.
+Wisdom For Sale creates and funds two accounts (one for each participant), enables the seller and buyer to make a transaction, and then exits.

 # {#wfs-1} Learning Objectives